Painting contractors in

 Permit Requirements

-Boulder requires permits for exterior painting involving lead paint (pre-1978 homes).
-Interior work typically no permit required unless structural modifications.
-RRP certification required for lead-safe work practices.
+Boulder requires permits for exterior painting involving lead paint removal or structural changes.
+Interior work typically no permit unless part of larger renovation.
+Historical district properties may require design review approval.

 Inspection Schedule